snow-blade/blog/content/posts/random-crate-ep-3.md

 It pretty much means that:

-- It uses a micro-framework named vial as a http server
+- It uses a micro-framework named [Vial](https://github.com/xvxx/vial) as a http server

 - You give it a directory in your computer which is populated by one or more markdown files, you can also give it an empty directory and create articles in the browser